bitsandbytes-foundation/bitsandbytes/compile_from_source.md

 Either `nvcc` needs to be in path for the `CUDA_HOME` variable needs to be set to the CUDA directory root (e.g. `/usr/local/cuda`) in order for compilation to succeed

 If you have problems compiling the library with these instructions from source, please open an issue.

+## ROCm
+Basic steps.
+1. `make hip`
+2. `python setup.py install`

+To run these steps you will need to have the hipcc compiler installed that comes with a ROCm installation. hipcc need to be in your path.

+If your GPU is not compatible with ROCm, for example if you have an RX 6700 XT, cross compiling to a similar GPU should work.
+To do that set HCC_AMDGPU_TARGET to that similar GPU for example gfx1030 should work for an RX 6700 XT.